 Account & contact management and intelligence:

 You meet a person while travelling or in a pub.
 While interacting with them, you sense a business opportunity.
 You exchange business cards.
-Once this is done, you can promptly scan the business card using your mobile device to generate a lead or opportunity on SAP Hybris Cloud for Sales.
+Once this is done, you can promptly scan the business card using your mobile device to generate a lead or opportunity on SAP Sales Cloud.

-With Cloud for Sales, you will gain a 360-degree view of your customer.
+With Sales Cloud, you will gain a 360-degree view of your customer.
 And in Sales, what could be better than to view all customer details along with the list of open opportunities, quotes, and last-closed orders?
 This is what Cloud for Sales arms you with, thereby enabling your Sales teams to make more cognizant decisions.

 Integration with Google Map:

-With SAP Hybris Cloud for Sales, representatives can schedule visits to the customer and use Google Maps to figure out the best route to cover maximum number of customers in a date, thereby saving them a lot of time.
+With SAP Sales Cloud, representatives can schedule visits to the customer and use Google Maps to figure out the best route to cover maximum number of customers in a date, thereby saving them a lot of time.

 Opportunity management and pipeline insight: